TuxML/ML/README.md

 ## Prerequisites

-You need a whole lot of libs :
+`python3` and a whole lot of libs :

     pip3 install scikit-learn numpy scipy